sstromberg/solitaire-engine/DEV_PLAN.md

 ## **Phase 6: Advanced Features & Polish (Weeks 11-12)**

 ### **User Stories:**
-- **US-018**: As a player, I want keyboard shortcuts so that I can play efficiently
+- **US-018**: As a player, I want mouse and keyboard shortcuts so that I can play efficiently
 - **US-019**: As a player, I want statistics tracking so that I can see my improvement over time
 - **US-020**: As a player, I want accessibility features so that I can play regardless of abilities
 - **US-021**: As a player, I want to share my game results so that I can compete with friends

 ### **Technical Tasks:**
-- Implement keyboard navigation and shortcuts
+- Implement keyboard navigation and shortcuts, behavior on right-click and double-click
 - Add comprehensive statistics tracking
 - Implement accessibility features (ARIA labels, keyboard support)
 - Add social sharing functionality